 It is envisaged that further development and focused marketing activities will boost Boardmatch's profile and growth.
-With a new website and matching technology a key pillar for Boardmatch's future growth launched in 2019 Boardmatch has the tools to enable more not-for-profits to sign up to the free online matching making a transparent and robust board recruitment accessible for all not for profits in Ireland.
+With the continued improvements to the new website, Boardmatch has the tools to enable more not-for-profits to sign up to the free online matching service encouranging a transparent and robust board recruitment process accessible for all not-for-profits in Ireland.

-Boardmatch is focused on assisting the Department of Community and Rural Development to deliver the National Volunteering Strategy.
+Boardmatch is focused on assisting the Department of Community and Rural Development to deliver the National Volunteering Strategy 2021 - 2025.